 Climate prediction is a bit of a crap-shoot.
-Last year at this time, I was pretty excited about the prediction that the garden season was going to be a hot one.
+Last year at this time, I was pretty excited about the prediction that the garden season was going to be a hot one in 2017.
 Overall, it was.
 The last frost date held true to prior years (middle of May).
 So I learned that even if there is a hotter spring, the Three Chilly Saints of May 11, 12 and 13 will generally cast their chilly cloak over any hopes that we can skip the May frost this year.
 And right on schedule, we got the Ice Saints frost.
 Thanks, Old Farmer's Almanac.

 Will I be happy?